Mequam/zk_notes/sap/tcode.md

 VOV4 : create an item category in the system
 OX10 : see all plants stored in the system
 0184 : open the table for item type determination
+SM36 : mark an abap program to run as a background job